brentley/container-demo/cdk/README.md

 git clone https://github.com/brentley/fargate-demo.git
 ```

-## Clone our application microservice repositories:
+## Clone our application microservice repositories.
+NOTE: This is not required, but simply an option to give you visibility into the services being deployed.
 ```bash
 cd ~/environment
 git clone https://github.com/brentley/ecsdemo-frontend.git